 Proper running technique is essential to prevent injury and achieve maximum efficiency in training or racing.
-The technique is not just a matter of the legs and lower body, but starts at the head and ends at the toes.
+The technique is not just a matter of the legs and lower body, but starts with the head and ends with the toes.
 What are the basic things about it?

-- Posture: Keep the head up, and shoulders relaxed, and engage the center of the body consciously.
+- Posture: Keep your head up, and shoulders relaxed, and engage the center of the body consciously.
 Avoid hunching or excessive bending or stooping.

 - Head: Keep your chin up, do not tilt or bow your head.
-Try to keep reading the terrain and look at least 5 meters ahead of you so you can react in time to changes or obstacles in your route.
+Try to keep reading the terrain and look at least 5 meters ahead of you so you can have a timely reaction to changes or obstacles on route.

 - Shoulders: Push your shoulders slightly to the back and push shoulder blades together, so-called busting out.
 But not so much.
 An open chest will support efficient breathing and overall posture.